Carers Support Fund Wales Programme

 - Provision of financial awareness resources: Supplying educational content to improve financial awareness and decision-making among unpaid carers.

-These services aim to relieve financial pressures, empower carers with life skills, and offer emotional support, enhancing their ability to continue their caregiving roles.
+These services aim to relieve financial pressures, empower carers with life skills and offer support, enhancing their ability to continue their caregiving roles.

 Detailed below is information on the local organisations funded to support carers as part of this programme.
 Applications from individual unpaid carers to the Carers Support Fund should be made directly to the local provider.